

 There are two components of the CRC Program.

-1. CRC Grants (CRCs) offer medium to long term (up to 10 years), large scale funding for industry-led research collaborations to address significant industry problems.
-Grants typically have an large number of collaborating organisations and can receive between $30M-$75M of commonwealth funding (matched by participant contributions).
+1. CRC Grants (CRCs) offer medium to long term (between 3 and 10 years), large scale funding for industry-led research collaborations to address significant industry problems.
+Grants typically have a large number of collaborating organisations and can receive between $30M-$75M of commonwealth funding (matched by participant contributions).
+Commonwealth funding covers up to 50% of eligible grant project costs.
+Applicants must at least match the grant funding sought through cash and/or in-kind contributions.

 2. CRC Projects (CRC-P) are short-term (up to 3 years) industry-led collaborative research initiatives supported by up to $3M of commonwealth funding (matched by participant contributions).